Brest Charter

-Other signatories included Cymru Goch, Socialist Party of National Liberation, Catalan Workers Left, Su Populu Sardu, and Occitan Struggle.
+Other signatories included Cymru Goch, Socialist Party of National Liberation – Provisional, Catalan Workers Left, Su Populu Sardu, and Occitan Struggle.

 At the time, the Charter attracted little attention within the Official Republican Movement, which was more focused on establishing links with the Soviet Union.

 The Charter was reaffirmed at a gathering in San Sebastián in November 1977.
 The Official Republican Movement, which was moving away from armed struggle, did not send a representative to a follow-up meeting in 1978.